-- New purpose statement based on existing first line of Os-RSV. - 1 Changed "extinguished" and "exhausted" in the existing code section below to "utilized." - (a) The purpose of this open space is to reserve land for future development of development rights that have not been utilized in the remainder of the CaRD, otherwise permitted under the zoning designation. - (b) Open space designated Os-RSV may have the same uses as allowed in Os-RA. - (c) The applicable open space designation, which shall be maintained through a plat restriction, shall continue until the open space area is further platted through a CaRD process; provided, that any resulting land division shall not exceed the allowable development rights of the original parcel. - (i) On Guemes Island, if the applicant wishes to retain and not utilize all of the development rights for the parcel, they must place any of the remaining development rights into the Os-RSV designation. - (ii) On Guemes Island, the amount of land placed into the Open Space Reserve may not exceed the number of future lots times one acre, and no portion of the Os-RSV area may contain critical areas. - (d) Preservation of Development Rights in NRL Areas.
+- (a) The purpose of this open space is to reserve land for future development of development rights that have not been utilized in the remainder of the CaRD, otherwise permitted under the zoning designation. - (b) Open space designated Os-RSV may have the same uses as allowed in Os-RA. - (c) The applicable open space designation, which must be maintained through a plat restriction, must continue until the open space area is further platted through a CaRD process; provided, that any resulting land division shall not exceed the allowable development rights of the original parcel. - (i) On Guemes Island, if the applicant wishes to retain and not utilize all of the development rights for the parcel, they must place any of the remaining development rights into the Os-RSV designation. - (ii) On Guemes Island, the amount of land placed into the Open Space Reserve may not exceed the number of future lots times one acre, and no portion of the Os-RSV area may contain critical areas. - (d) Preservation of Development Rights in NRL Areas.
 If a parcel is within a natural resource land (NRL) and the applicant wishes not to exhaust all of the development rights for the parcel, they may place any of the remainder developmental rights into an Os-RSV designation to be divided at a later date.
-The number of future lots available shall only be those remaining development rights not used after the parent parcel has been divided.
-Where this occurs, the following criteria must be met: - Ninety percent of the overall open space area of the original project must be placed in Os-NRL;

-- (ii) The amount of land placed into the Open Space Reserve shall not exceed the number of future lots times 1 acre; - (iii) No additional open space will be required; - (iv) A development plan showing all areas of future development and access points for future divisions must be provided; and - (v) No portion of the reserved Os-RSV area may contain critical areas.
+The number of future lots available is only those remaining development rights not used after the parent parcel has been divided.
+Where this occurs, the following criteria must be met: - (i) Ninety percent of the overall open space area of the original project must be placed in Os-NRL; - (ii) The amount of land placed into the Open Space Reserve must not exceed the number of future lots times 1 acre; - (iii) No additional open space will be required; - (iv) A development plan showing all areas of future development and access points for future divisions must be provided; and - (v) No portion of the reserved Os-RSV area may contain critical areas.